-Security and anti-virus software plays an essential role in protecting your company's servers and computers.
+Security and anti-virus software plays an essential role in protecting your servers, systems, software and computers

 What is security and anti-virus software?

-- Monitor files as they are opened, to ensure they haven't been infected by a known virus or piece of malware.
+- Monitor files to ensure they haven't been infected by a known virus or piece of malware.

-- Monitor your computer's network and internet connection, in case malicious software or hackers are trying to connect to your system.
+- Checkyour computer's network and internet connection to protect against malicious software or hackers that are attempting to gain access to your system.

-- Check files as they enter your network, usually by scanning email attachments and downloaded files.
+- Check files as they enter your network, usually by scanning email attachments, links and any downloaded files.

-- Periodically scan all the data on your computer, in case any undetected malware is lurking there.
+- Periodically scan all the data on your computer, to search for undetected malware that may be lurking somewhere.

 Do I need security software for my Mac?